Thumb Planes: Norris, Spiers, Kerr, Holland, Buck and Others

 Length ranges from 4 1/2″ to 5 1/2″, proportions that were mirrored in the English thumb planes.
 Some examples are very high quality.

+Scottish Chariot plane, with large rosewood bridge.
 Someone opened up the mouth on this one.
+Photo from internet source.

 Scottish chariot plane with similar details.
 Photo from David Stanley auctions c.
 2012.